Evaluating Rewards for Question Generation Models: Introduction

 \section{Introduction}

-Posing questions about a document in natural language is a crucial aspect of the effort to automatically process natural language data, enabling machines to ask clarification questions \cite{quarc:emnlp18}, become more robust to queries \cite{Yu2018}, and to act as automatic tutors \cite{Heilman2010}.
+Posing questions about a document in natural language is a crucial aspect of the effort to automatically process natural language data, enabling machines to ask clarification questions~\cite{quarc:emnlp18}, become more robust to queries~\cite{Yu2018}, and to act as automatic tutors~\cite{Heilman2010}.

-Recent approaches to question generation have used Seq2Seq \cite{Sutskever2014} models with attention \cite{Bahdanau2014} and a form of copy mechanism \cite{Vinyals2015, Gulcehre2016}.
-Such models are trained to generate a plausible question, conditioned on an input document and answer span within that document \cite{Zhou2018,Du,Du2018,Maluuba}.
+Recent approaches to question generation have used Seq2Seq~\cite{Sutskever2014} models with attention~\cite{Bahdanau2014} and a form of copy mechanism~\cite{Vinyals2015, Gulcehre2016}.
+Such models are trained to generate a plausible question, conditioned on an input document and answer span within that document~\cite{Zhou2018,Du,Du2018,Maluuba}.

 There are currently no dedicated question generation datasets, and authors have used the context-question-answer triples available in SQuAD.
-Only a single question is available for each context-answer pair, and models are trained using teacher forcing \cite{TeacherForce}.
-This lack of diverse training data combined with the one-step-ahead training procedure exacerbates the problem of exposure bias \cite{Ranzato2015}.
+Only a single question is available for each context-answer pair, and models are trained using teacher forcing~\cite{TeacherForce}.
+This lack of diverse training data combined with the one-step-ahead training procedure exacerbates the problem of exposure bias~\cite{Ranzato2015}.
 The model does not learn how to distribute probability mass over sequences that are valid but different to the ground truth; during inference, the model must predict the whole sequence, and may not be robust to mistakes during decoding.

-Recent work has investigated training the models directly on a performance based objective, either by optimising for BLEU score \cite{Kumar2018} or other quality metrics \cite{Maluuba}.
-By decoupling the training procedure from the ground truth data, the model is able to explore the space of possible questions and become more robust to mistakes during decoding.
-While the metrics used often seem to be intuitively good choices, there is an assumption that they are good proxies for question quality which has not yet been confirmed.
+Recent work has investigated training the models directly on a performance based objective, either by optimising for BLEU score~\cite{Kumar2018} or other quality metrics~\cite{Maluuba}.
+By decoupling the training procedure from the ground truth data, the model is able to explore the space of possible questions and learn to recover from suboptimal predictions during decoding.
+While the metrics used seem to be intuitively good choices, there is an assumption that they are good proxies for question quality which has not yet been confirmed.

 Our contributions are as follows.
-We perform fine tuning using a range of rewards, including an adversarial objective.
+We perform fine tuning using a range of rewards, including a novel adversarial objective that directly estimates the probability that a question was generated or came from the ground truth data.
 We show that although fine tuning leads to increases in reward scores, the resulting models perform worse when evaluated by human workers.
 We also demonstrate that the generated questions exploit weaknesses in the reward models.